 Another great option are the walking trails around the Tree of Life.
 These, and the Tree of Life area in general, are very quiet and you don’t have a lot of the extra noise that comes from being in the theme parks.

-Best Places to Rest at Disney’s Hollywood Studios
+Best Places to Rest at Disney World in Disney’s Hollywood Studios

 Disney’s Hollywood Studios does have a few quiet places, as well!
 Outside of the Tower of Terror, there are some good places.
 If you exit Tower of Terror and go to the right, there is a brick ledge to sit on.
 Also, just behind the coffee cart at the exit of Tower of Terror is a good spot as well.